-In fact, sugar meets most of the criteria of an addictive substance!
+This is to be expected since sugar meets most of the criteria of an addictive substance!

 We are hardwired to love sweet foods.

-But much to the detriment of our mental health, the modern diet contains an overabundance of sugar and refined carbohydrates.
+But to the detriment of our mental health, the modern diet contains an overabundance of sugar and refined carbohydrates.

 The glucose and fructose found in whole plant foods are not hazardous to your health.

-The solution is simple but not easy.
+The solution is simple, but not easy.

 Replace processed foods and refined sugars with whole foods that don’t contain added sweeteners.